c-blake/cligen/README.md

    infer that only bool options can not expect arguments, and can be combined like "ls -lt" while non-bool options require vals and need no :|= separator.

- - We can relax catching positionals in seq[string] to seq[T] for any T that argParse/argHelp can deal with.
-Can pass argParse key=""|nil to distinguish.
-   But better user error msgs might come from new argParse with int "key" param.
-   Could also do better about making undefaulted non-seq params mandatory args.
-   Could also use argv "--" separator to relax the "only one seq" requirement.
+ - Make un-defaulted non-seq proc params into mandatory command args in-order and converted, binding leftovers to the seq[T]?
+Better user error msgs for positional argParse failures.
+Could also use argv "--" separator to allow multiple positional sequences.

  - It might be nice to provide control over what dialect is used to translate "multiWord" parameter idents command syntax ("--multi-word", --multi_word,..)